sf-wdi-37/project-2/README.md

 ## Presentation Guidelines

-Each group will present their project on **Thursday, September 1st** starting at **1:30 PM**.
+Each group will present their project on **Thursday, October 20th** starting at **1:15pm**.
 Please follow these guidelines:

-* Your presentation should include the **motivation** for building this project and a **demo** of the core functionality.
 * **Maximum 20 minutes.**
-* **Minimum 5 slides.** Slides should include:
+* **Minimum 5 slides.**
+* **Presentation should include:**
+  * Who is the user?
+  * Motivation for building this project
   * Wireframes
   * User stories
   * ERDs
+  * Demo of some interesting feature, something unique or creative your group chose to do
   * Walk through the development of one feature from ideation to execution.
 At minimum, this should include wireframes, code samples, and the final result.

-* **ALL group members must speak during the presentation.** Each group member should answer the following:
-  * What parts of the project did you work on?
-  * What was the most challenging aspect?
-Was there anything that was surprisingly easy to implement?
-  * What did you learn?
+**Each member of your group should speak for equal parts during your presentation** and mention which parts of the project they worked on.

 ## Project Feedback